 Experiencing writer’s block?
 We’ve got your back.
 Hop over to our next blog to get copywriting tips from a copywriter!

-Some people think that Instagram captions aren’t important – after all, images take center stage on social media platforms.
+Some people don’t spend enough time on Instagram captions – after all, videos and images take center stage on social media platforms.
 However, a great image paired with a powerful Instagram caption can make a post go even further.

-If you’re not taking the time to perfect your post from copy to image, you could be missing out on major opportunities to build a strong community, raise brand awareness, engagement. and reach.
+If you’re not taking the time to add more context with captions, you could be missing out on major opportunities to build a strong community, raise brand awareness, engagement, and reach.

 It’s no secret that the Instagram algorithm favors posts that get engagement.
 If your posts get plenty of interactions, the Instagram algorithm will give your post a higher priority in the feed, assuming that others will also find it either useful or entertaining.
-As a result, high-quality posts will then appear on more feeds – which means more engagement!
+As a result, high-quality videos and images will then appear on more feeds – which means more engagement!

 If this post gets enough engagement, the algorithm will also place it in the Explore feed.
 If this happens, you’ve hit the jackpot!
 But of course, it’s important to note that without engaging Instagram captions – your post won’t stand a chance.